nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 There is no data in database for Tracey to form a helpful response.

   Use case ends.

+### Use case: UC11 - Resizing the result window display in the GUI of the application

+**MSS**

+1. User requests to resize the result display window.
+2. Tracey will resize the result display window in the GUI according to the option supplied by the user.

+    Use case ends.

+**Extensions**

+* 1a.
+User keys in invalid resizing option.

+  Use case ends.

+### Use case: UC12 - Saving the working database file for archival purposes

+**MSS**

+1. User requests save the current working database file.
+2. Tracey will save the current working database file at a specified file path.

+    Use case ends.

+**Extensions**

+* 1a.
+The working database file is not present.
+  * 1a1.
+There is no file to copy from.

+  Use case ends.

+* 1b.
+There is already an archived file with the same specified name
+  * 1b1.
+This archived file is replaced with a new archived file.

+  Use case ends.

+### Use case: UC13 - Exiting from the Tracey application

+**MSS**

+1. User requests to exit from the application.
+2. Tracey will close the application.

+    Use case ends.

+### Use case: UC14 - Undoing a previous command

+**MSS**

+1. User requests to undo the previous command that was made.
+2. Tracey will undo the previous command and restore any previous changes.

+    Use case ends.

+**Extensions**

+* 1a.
+The previous command used cannot be undone.
+    * 1a1.
+Tracey will display a message which states that there are no previous changes to be undone.

+  Use case ends.

+### Use case: UC14 - Redoing a undo command

+**MSS**

+1. User requests to redo an undo command that was made on another previous command.
+2. Tracey will revert any changes made by the undo command on another previous command.

+    Use case ends.

+**Extensions**

+* 1a.
+The user did not use the undo command before using the redo command.
+    * 1a1.
+Tracey will display a message which states that there are no previous changes to be reverted.

+  Use case ends.

+### Use case: UC15 - Getting the email of students

+**MSS**

+1. User requests to get the email of the students.
+2. Tracey will copy all the email of the students to the user's clipboard.

+    Use case ends.

 ### Non-Functional Requirements